LukasT03/LTS-Respooler/PCB Gerber Files/README.md

 Here you can find the Manufacturing data for all the available PCB boards.
 Feel free to order your own PCBs!
 They are optimized to be ordered from JLCPCB (https://jlcpcb.com).

+Only the Control Board V4 and the Driver Board V1 are still supported.